simoncaron/ansible-role-pve_nvidia_passthrough/README.md

 An Ansible Role that configures NVIDIA drivers on Proxmox VE 7.x for passthrough to VMs and LXCs.

-This role was tested on Proxmox VE 7.3.
+This role was tested on Proxmox VE 7.3, on LXC containers based on Ubuntu 22.04 template.

 Requirements
 ------------